General Logistics Systems Czech Republic, s.r.o.

 u) goods the value of which exceeds CZK 125,000 or equivalent of EUR 5,000 for export parcels,

-v) goods or parcels the shipment of which is prohibited under any applicable law (e.g. due to their content, intended recipient, or the country to or from which they are to be sent).
+v) goods or parcels the shipment of which is prohibited under all and any applicable laws (e.g. due to their content, intended recipient, or the country to or from which they are to be sent).
 Applicable laws include all laws, sub-statutory legal norms (such as ordinances, regulations or measures) which can be used to impose a sanction, any trade restrictions and economic sanctions against countries, persons or entities (e.g. embargoes) including measures established by the United Nations, the European Union and the Member States of the European Union.

 8.2 If the Client, or a person authorized by them, passes a parcel containing goods excluded from providing carriage to GLS for transport without an expressed written consent by GLS, the Forwarding Contract is not concluded, and GLS bears no liability for any damage caused in relation to handing over and delivery of the parcel which is excluded from providing carriage.
 In such a case, the Client is obliged to pay to GLS all costs connected and all damage caused to GLS.